Marcellus Murray was born on Sept. 19, 1873 near Normalville, Fayette County, PA the son of Elijah and Hannah (Minerd) Murray.

 Son Norman Paes Jr. ( ? - ? ) was deceased by 2019.

 Daughter Darlene M. Paes (1950-2003) was born on Sept.
 18, 1950.
-She was united in the holy bonds of matrimony with (?)
-Androsky ( ? - ? ).
-The couple lived in Grindstone, Fayette County. they were members of the church of Jesus Christ in Dunbar.
+She was united in the holy bonds of matrimony in about 1969 with John E. Androsky ( ? - ? ).
+The couple lived in Grindstone, Fayette County.
+They were members of the church of Jesus Christ in Dunbar.
 Darlene earned a living through her work with Sew-A-Lot Sewing Factory in Waltersburg, PA.
 Sadly, while a patient in Uniontown Hospital at the age of 52, she passed away on March 22, 2003.
 Her remains rest in eternal sleep in LaFayette Memorial Park in Brier Hill, Fayette County.

 Son Ronald Charles "Buck" Paes (1947-2019) was born on Oct.
 22, 1947 in Brier Hill, Fayette County.
 Ronald was joined in marriage with Linda Thurby ( ? - ? ).
 She brought a son to the marriage, Gary Thurby.
-He was a veteran of the U.S. Navy.
+He was a veteran of the U.S. Navy during the Vietnam War, including training at the Great Lakes Naval Training Center.
+He went on to serve aboard the aircraft carrier USS Intrepid in the Gulf of Tonkin as part of the U.S. 7th Fleet.
 For many years, he earned a living as a coal miner and made his home in Jefferson, PA.
 Ronald passed into eternity on June 19, 2019.
 His remains were placed into honorable rest in the National Cemetery of the Alleghenies.
 Obituaries were published in the Washington Observer-Reporter and the Uniontown Herald-Standard.

-In 1956, the Saylors made a residence in Michigan.
+In 1956, the Springers made a residence in Michigan.

 ~ Stepson Carl E. Stillwagon ~